Red Wednesday 2020

-Red Wednesday is a day to gather to draw attention to the plight of those who are persecuted and oppressed for their religious beliefs.
+Red Wednesday is a day to gather and draw attention to the plight of those who are persecuted and oppressed for their religious beliefs.
 Cathedrals, churches and public buildings around the world will light up in red to show solidarity with our brothers and sisters in Christ.
 Red Wednesday is an initiative of Aid to the Church in Need (ACN), a Catholic charity dedicated to the support of suffering and persecuted Christians.
-In Australia, Red Wednesday will take place on the 20th of November however some Archdioceses in Australia will host Red Wednesday events throughout the week.
+In Australia, Red Wednesday will take place on the 25 November however some places will host Red Wednesday events throughout the week.

 How can I get involved with Red Wednesday?

 Events: A number of churches and cathedrals in Australia will be lighting up in red and holding an event to commemorate Red Wednesday.

 Dress: Wear something red, or a red ribbon, on Wednesday 25 November to raise awareness of those persecuted for their faith.
 Take a photo of yourself wearing red and share it on social media with the hashtag #RedWednesday

 Pray: Prayer is the bond that unites us in love and solidarity with our brothers and sisters who suffer and are persecuted for their love of Jesus.
 Join us in praying throughout November for persecuted Christians.
 You may also want to offer a Mass for suffering Christians 100% of Mass offerings are sent to poor priests who will celebrate Mass for your prayer intentions.

 Awareness: The persecution of Christians if too often ignored.
 You can change this by knowing the stories of those who suffer and making those stories known.
 Join our mailing list to receive our regular newsletter (via post or email), follow us on social media and share our content. #RedWednesday.